Felix3qH4/Mobiliteit.lu-API-documentation/Departure_Board.md

 | passlist      | False     | int    | ???
 Include a list of all passed waystops?
 (Is -1 for all waystops and all other numbers for the amount of stops you want?) |

+## Common questions

+**Can you search for a specific bus/train/tram line?**
+When I asked mobiliteit.lu the last time (19.
+Mai 2022) the answer was no and I don't think anything has changed about that.<br>

+**I get the error "QuotaExceeded"**
+This means that you have used all your available request tokens (as your API-Key is limited to a certain amount).<br>
+Either wait an hour or so until your tokens are reset or ask for your limit to be made higher. <br>

+**Some stations don't return any lines**
+Yes that happens, but usually only when the lines can't stop at that station for some reason.<br>
+Then they are not shown on that station, thats why you don't get any results.<br>